 We will encourage people to come, but they must be such people or such companies that have established what I call "international reputation".
-They must have the money, the technical know-how, the sincerity, responsi-
+They must have the money, the technical know-how, the sincerity, responsibility and the integrity that we are looking for.